Detective Conan: Magician of the Silver Sky

-Detective Conan: Magician of the Silver Sky (名探偵コナン　銀翼の, Meitantei Konan: Gin Yoku no Majishan) is the 8th Case Closed feature film.
+Detective Conan: Magician of the Silver Sky (名探偵コナン 銀翼の, Meitantei Konan: Gin Yoku no Majishan) is the 2004 Japanese animated mystery disaster film and the 8th Case Closed feature film.
 The film was released in Japan on April 17, 2004.
 A Region 2 DVD has been released by Universal Pictures.
 The film brought a box office income of 2.8 billion yen.

 Plot

-A stage actress, Julie wants to use her star sapphire for her upcoming play and asks for Mouri Kogoro's help to protect it after showing Kogoro a letter from Kaito Kid.
-On the day of the theft, Kid appears at the theatre disguised up as Shinichi Kudo but ends up fleeing in the end without the jewel.
-To thank them, Julie invites Kogoro and everyone to Hakodate, and they all travel on an airplane to get there.
-In the air, one of the show actor, Shinjo, who was supposed to be elsewhere and Ran's mother, Eri, joins them on the plane.
-As the plane takes off, Julie comes in physical contact with most of the individuals she invited, making them all suspects in the case of her death.
-The case was solved by Eri and the culprit was later found to be the makeup artist, Natsuki.
+A stage actress, Julie Maki wants to use her star sapphire for her upcoming play Kaiserin Josephine and asks for Kogoro Mouri's help to protect it after showing Kogoro a letter from the Kaito Kid.
+On the day of the theft, Kid appears at the newly opened Sora Theatre disguised up as Shinichi Kudo but ends up fleeing from Conan Edogawa in the end without the jewel.

+To thank them, Julie invites Kogoro and everyone to Hakodate, and they all travel on Sky Japan Airlines plane (specifically a Boeing 747-400) to get there.
+In the air, one of the show actor, Isao Shinjo, who was supposed to be elsewhere and Ran's mother, Eri Kisaki, joins them on the plane.
+As the plane takes off, Julie comes in physical contact with most of the individuals she invited and later mysteriously dies from poisoning after eating one of chocolates, making them all suspects in the case of her death.
+When Kogoro wrongfully accuses Tenko Tajima as the killer, Conan accidentally tranquilizes Eri when he targeted Kogoro during the storm and uses her voice to solve the case, and the true killer was later found to be Julie's personal makeup artist, Natsuki Sakai.